GooseCTF/CTF-Writeups/2018/csaw-quals/shellpointcode/README.md

 ```
 There's the leak.
 Could we compute the offset to `s` in `goodbye` from there?
 Sure.
 This is the route we initally went down, but it turned out to be
-fruitless, because of how the frame structure in `goodbye`:
+fruitless, because of the frame structure in `goodbye`:
 ```
 -----------
            |